 Grand mal seizures were considered the most prevalent type of adult seizure until recently when it was realized that many seizure types were being overlooked.
 Many patients with localization-related (focal) epilepsy have the event culminate in what has been termed a "secondarily generalized seizure."
 This secondary generalization either occurs through activation of the upper brain stem or by direct cortico-cortical spread through the commissures (corpus callosum, hippocampal commissure or anterior commissure).
 Clues to the fact that this seizure is not a primary generalized seizure may be found either in a premonitory "aura" (usually visceral or emotional symptoms leading up to the seizure) or reports from observers of unusual motor events (such as blinking, twitching, sniffing, picking at the clothes or lip smacking) immediately prior to losing consciousness.
 These symptoms are the result of electrical activity in the focal area prior to generalization.

-You might ask why the petit mal seizure is predominantly a negative (absence) phenomenon when there appears to be diffuse hemisphere electrical synchronization.
+You might ask why the petit mal seizure is predominantly a negative (absence) phenomenon when there is diffuse electrical synchronization of the cortex.
 Several reasons for this are suggested, and one of these is reflected in the spike-wave electroencephalographic pattern.
-The spike represents diffuse hemispheric depolarization excitation, whereas the wave is considered to represent diffuse hemispheric inhibition (hyperpolarization).
-This postexcitatory inhibition is presumably adequate to prevent positive behavioral manifestations (e.g., convulsions) from being initiated by the massive depolarization.
-Another reason for lack of positive manifestation is that the immature motor cortex of children may be more resistant to excitatory recruitment.
+The spike represents diffuse depolarization (excitation) of cortical neurons, whereas the wave is considered to represent diffuse inhibition (hyperpolarization).
+This postexcitatory inhibition is presumably adequate to prevent behavioral manifestations (e.g., overt convulsions) from being initiated by the massive depolarization.
+Another reason for lack of convulsive movements is that the immature motor cortex of children may be more resistant to excitatory recruitment.
 Children with petit mal usually maintain their posture during the short (seconds) absence attacks.
 This is presumed to be because the seizure activity does not spread to involve more resistant brain stem postural mechanisms.